 In all cases, data must be broken down according to the geographic location of the occurrence of the offense.

 CRIMINAL OFFENSES BY CAMPUS

-The following criminal offenses are reportable offenses under the Clery Act for campus, noncampus, and public property geographies applicable in each CCDC region.
+The following criminal offenses are reportable offenses under the Clery Act for campus, noncampus, and public property geographies applicable to the CCDC area.
 These statistics include incidents reported directly to DCSAs.